mschroen/Science.md/README.md

 ## Compile

-The test from `content/*.md` can be compiled to Markdown, LaTeX, PDF, or Word.
+The text from `content/*.md` can be compiled to Markdown, LaTeX, PDF, or Word.

-1. *(once)* open the file `Makefile` or `make.bat` and make sure that the `.md` files are arranged in the corrected order.
+1. *(Once):* Open the file `Makefile` or `make.bat` and make sure that the `.md` files are arranged in the correct order.
 If you added new files to `content/`, also add them to the given list.
 2. If you have a capable terminal, run `make -s all` to compile to all available output formats.
 Use the flag `-s` to reduce verbose output.
 The following commands are available:
    * Markdown: `make -s`
    * LaTeX:    `make -s tex`